wking/swc-boot-camps/ScientificPython.md

     print vector
     vector.dtype

 Note how everything is now a float.

-Note also that NumPy does not display the `0` in `1.0`.
+NumPy does not display the `0` in `1.0` as a way of keeping the output concise.

 We can force everything to be a particular data type by providing an optional argument: